Land Trust Example & Definition: What it is and How it Works

 Conservation land trusts

-From a personal finance standpoint, you should know that forming this type of land trust can render you eligible for a significant deduction or credit on your federal and state income tax returns.
+From a personal finance standpoint, you should know that forming this type of trust can render you eligible for a significant deduction or credit on your federal and state income tax returns.

 How to create a land trust